Commonwealth Hall: History

 The hall was opened with the aid of a gift of £250,000 from the Wolfson Foundation.
 It was named after Samuel Commonwealth, a UCL architecture student, who designed the building.

 The Hall originally accommodated 400 male students in individual rooms plus a small number of dual occupancy rooms with separate bedrooms, although this was later increased by converting the originally shared study rooms into dual bedrooms.
 It also accommodated a number of live-in staff in individual rooms and flats.
 In 1985, it started admitting women too and became a mixed hall.

 The hall contained a large kitchen and refectory in the basement, providing breakfast and dinner for all residents, plus lunch at weekends.
 Other facilities available at various periods during the life of the hall were a pair of squash courts, a billiards room, a music practice room, a large reading room and library, a photographic darkroom, and a licensed bar run by the students.

 The Hall was used outside the university term time for holiday and conference accommodation.

 Commonwealth Hall finally closed in June 2014.
-The hall has accommodated important personalities in the history of Ghana.
-Some of which are the formal President of Ghana John Dramani Mahama, formal deputy education minister Hon Okudzeto Ablakwa, the popular international undercover journalist Anas Aremeyaw Anas.